stevefolta/spft/README.md

 spft is somewhere between the two in both functionality and code style.  spft isn't written in a "suckless" style like st is (it's in C++, for a start), but it still aspires to be as minimal and direct as possible.
 It compiles in under a second for me if I use all the cores on my machine.
+It also appears to use much less memory than mlterm, even when keeping much more scrollback history.

 Status